projectatomic/adb-vagrant-registration/README.md

 <!-- /MarkdownTOC -->

-vagrant-registration plugin for Vagrant allows developers to easily register their guests for updates on systems with a subscription model (like Red Hat Enterprise Linux).
+The vagrant-registration plugin for Vagrant allows developers to easily register their guests for updates on systems with a subscription model (like Red Hat Enterprise Linux).

 This plugin would run *register* action on `vagrant up` before any provisioning and *unregister* on `vagrant halt` or `vagrant destroy`.
-The actions then call the registration capabilities that have to be provided for given OS.
+The actions then call the registration capabilities that have to be provided for the given OS.

 <a name="installation"></a>
 ## Installation